Mad at You (Joe Jackson Band song)

 "Mad at You" is a song by the Joe Jackson Band, which was released in 1980 as the lead single from Jackson's third studio album Beat Crazy.
 The song was written and produced by Jackson.

 Background

 The song's title was inspired by a critic who erroneously said in their review of one of Jackson's New York concerts that the band performed a song with that title.
 Jackson said at the time, "We've got a review from a New York show which said that we did some great new songs including 'Mad at You' and at the time there was no such song.
 I'm not knocking that writer though – I thought it was a great title, so I used it."

 For its release as a single, the six-minute album version of "Mad at You" was remixed and edited.
 The B-side, "Enough Is Not Enough", did not appear on Beat Crazy and was exclusive to the single.
-The single was released on 3 October 1980, preceding Beat Crazy, but it was not a commercial success and failed to chart.
+The single was released on 3 October 1980, preceding the release of Beat Crazy.
+It was not a commercial success and failed to enter the UK Singles Chart, but did reach number 85 on the Record Business Singles Chart.